Best CB Radios for Truckers in 2018 and Comprehensive Buying Guide

 Cobra 29 LX 40-Channel CB Radio- Best For Multi Weather Channels

 The Cobra 29 LX is currently the most popular CB radio on the market today.
-This model has an impressive modern design and brings a pack of tempting features that will definitely entice any CB radio enthusiast.
+This model has an impressive modern design and brings a pack of attractive features that will entice any CB radio enthusiast.

 But a closer look reveals a few improvements including a Radio Check diagnostic feature and a weather receiver.